markimus-maximus/CMC_Scraper/README.md

 sudo systemctl enable docker
 ~~~
 - The scraper image was pulled from dockerhub by using `docker run` again.
+-In order to call the scraper at regular intervals on the EC2 instance, a cronjob was established in the EC2 instance OS.
+To create and configure the cronjob, `cronjob -e` was run in the CLI.
+-To set the timing to 10:30 every day, the cronjob was edited in vim editor as follows `30 10 * * *`

 ## Milestone 8: Monitoring and alerting